 After using this one I would say easily last for a typical working day over 24 hours and for casual users, it can last about one and a half days.
 But one thing guys I’m using this with a single sim and if you using the second slot using E–sim then maybe there is more drain possible.

-Some users reported heating issues but I don’t find any major heating problems but if you using the camera for a long time the back is getting warmer which is normal.
+Some users reported heating issues but I don’t find any major heating problems if you using the camera for a long time the back is getting warmer which is normal.

 The Call and Connectivity:

 Technically pixel 4a is a dual sim phone but only one physical sim card is included on the phone.
 Another one is E-sim and most of the tests are done with a single sim because I don’t have any E-sim.